 Ling Wang advised that their data shows about 80% of students want to pursue a Master’s degree.
 This would include non-licensure seeking programs, domestic and international students, study abroad students as well as possibly military spouses as their target audience.
 It is 30 credit hours.

-Dr. Gandy indicated that the Board of Trustees has already approved this certificate program.
+Dr. Gandy indicated that the Board of Trustees has already approved a certificate program in the same subject.

 A motion was made and seconded to approve the new academic program.